Wisconsin Door County

 Day 3: After a delicious breakfast at our inn, we’ll head to the tip of Door County’s peninsula on our bicycles and then board a ferry to Washington Island.
 We’ll cross the “Porte des Morts,” translated to “Death’s Door,” a narrow strait said to be named for a battle between two Native American tribes.
 It lived up to its name in the 1800s when it also became the site of multiple shipwrecks.
 Today, the calm channel is considered the origin for the name of Door County.

-Once again on land, we’ll get back on our bikes to explore this beautiful island.
-Our first stop is the stunning Stavkirke, a stave church built in the medieval wooden tradition found in Norway and Sweden.
+After lunch on the beach, you can stop at the stunning Stavkirke, a stave church built in the medieval wooden tradition found in Norway and Sweden.
 It will remind us that many of the earliest immigrants to this area came from Iceland and Scandinavia.
-We’ll stop at a lavender farm and then have lunch on the beach before heading back to our return ferry.
-If you still have the energy, you can stop for a tasting of local handcrafted hard cider on our way back to our inn.
-18, 36 or 56 miles.
+You can also stop at a lavender farm and climb a fire tower for a bird’s eye view of the island before heading back to our return ferry.
+If you still have the energy, we will stop for a tasting of local handcrafted hard cider on the way back to our inn.
+18 or 33 miles.

 Day 4: Today’s ride takes us across the county to the wilder side of the peninsula that faces huge Lake Michigan.
 Along the way, you’ll cycle past apple and cherry orchards for which this area is famous.
 We’ll cross Kangaroo Lake and then stop for an optional climb up the winding staircase of Cana Island Lighthouse.
 The bird’s eye view from the top is worth it.
 We’ll finish the day at a lakeside resort with a private beach.
 35 miles.